 The family loved this chili.
 Wee One, my youngest, placed the corn muffin we served with the chili on a plate.
 Then he poured the chili over the corn muffin.
 He then ate it that way.

-Before we get to the pumpkin chili, I am going to share a chili seasoning blend that we really enjoy in our chili.
-I love do it yourself spice blends because you control the ingredients.
-We don’t really like cumin so I put less cumin in my spice blends.
+Before we get to the pumpkin chili, I will share a chili seasoning blend that we really enjoy in our chili.
+I love to do-it-yourself spice blends because you control the ingredients.
+We don’t like cumin, so I put less in my spice blends.

 Chili Seasoning Blend